-In comparison with rivals, the MDX is of the least powered vehicle in the segment with a power output of 290 hp.
+In comparison to its rivals, the MDX is the least powered vehicle in the segment with a power output of 290 hp.
 The Audi Q7 with its 333 hp engine is the most powerful car amongst its rivals with the BMW X6 taking the second spot with 300 hp.

 As soon as the throttle gets smashed against the floor, the MDX offers an acceleration which displays how capable and energetic the motor is.
 Although crossovers rarely display sportiness in their character the MDX is a breath of fresh air with its spirited off the line performance.
-The SUV completes a 0-60 mph spring in under 6.2 seconds but still stands at third place.
+The SUV hits 60 mph mark in 6.2 seconds but still stands at third place.

 BMW X6 sDrive35i